stormasm/spanish/books/giovinazzo/chap07.md

 page 59

 tenía el rostro hundido en una libreta en la que escribia con frenesi, he had his face buried in a notebook in which he was writing frantically.

+mientras tanto yo estaba con mi cocinero. nos habiamos alejado del resto del campiemento, meanwhile I was with my cook.
+We had moved away from the rest of the camp.